The British School – Stoke Goldington 1837 -1845

 The Minute-book furnishes some information about the rooms.
 They appear to have been on different floors.
 We read of Mr Hancock, the tailor, asking that the Chapel Sunday School might use the British School rooms on the Sabbath.

-The rooms could not have been very large because on 1st 1839 it is noted that there is doubt whether they can accommodate parents and friends at the Annual Examination ‘due to the confined state of the school’.
+The rooms could not have been very large because in 1839 it is noted that there is doubt whether they can accommodate parents and friends at the Annual Examination ‘due to the confined state of the school’.

 Yet at the following meeting Wm.
 Hillier wanted to occupy the cottage adjoining the school, and this was allowed, as was “the use of the upper schoolroom for some of his furniture”.